 The army training includes both offense and defensive operations.
 In addition to the primary responsibility, the army is also called upon in peace time to aid in relief and rescue operations during natural calamities and for counter insurgency.
-The career opportunity available with Indian Army is enormous.
+The career opportunity in Indian Army is enormous and there are different jobs in the army for people with different interests.
 Nowhere else you will get such phenomenal opportunities to constantly upgrade your skills.
 The army recruits candidates both for its technical and non-technical branches.

-The army is divided into various divisions.
+The Indian army recruitment is divided into various divisions.
 A brief description of the division and nature of duties is listed below:

 The infantry consists of troops who fight the enemy on foot using equipment including from self loading rifles, automatic rifles, machine guns, grenades, mines, anti tank weapons, shoulder fired missiles and rocket launchers.
 Infantry troops capture and hold on to enemy positions or defend their own positions.